gloveboxes/Raspberry-Pi-Kubernetes-Cluster/README.md

 #### Step 1: Connect to the Raspberry Pi to be Configured as a Node

-1. From your desktop computer, start an SSH Session to the k8smaster. `ssh pi@k8smaster.local`.
+1. From your desktop computer, start an SSH Session to the k8smaster `ssh pi@k8smaster.local`
-2. From the SSH session you just started, start an SSH session to Raspberry Pi to be configured as a Kubernetes Node. `ssh pi@raspberry.local`
+2. From the SSH session you just started, start an SSH session to the Raspberry Pi to be configured as a Kubernetes Node. `ssh pi@raspberry.local`, the default password is **raspberry**.

 #### Step 2: Start the Installation Process